abualmun/crypto_analyzer_bot/README.md

 ### Backend
 - Python 3.10+
-- SQLAlchemy for database management
+- Postgres for database management
 - TA-Lib for technical analysis
 - pandas and numpy for data processing